-Contains the recipient information such as contact or organization name.
-Address Verification supports up to six lines of recipient information.
+Contains information such as locality, postal code, province, and country details.
+Address Verification supports up to six lines of country specific locality line information.

 DeliveryAddressLine (DAL)

 Contains the delivery information such as street, house number, building, and delivery service information.
 Address Verification supports up to six lines of delivery address line information.